Implementing Zero-Trust Boundaries for SCADA Networks

 session.verify = ca_bundle

-# Configure resilient connection pooling for OT environments
+# Resilient connection pooling for flaky OT links (bounded, non-aggressive).

 retry_strategy = Retry(total=3, backoff_factor=0.5, status_forcelist=[502, 503, 504])